Databases are excellent sources of good quality information. Below are a range of databases relevant to Chemistry.

 - Reaxys: Provides access to Beilstein (organic) Gmelin (inorganic) and patent chemistry databases.
 It covers over 200 years of primary literature and contains data on structures, reactions, facts and citations for more than 11 million organic, inorganic and organometallic compounds.

 - SciFinder: Provides the most complete coverage of Chemistry and related fields.
-You need to be registered to use this database, and logging in either on campus or accessing the service through our proxy-server through the link provided.
+You need to be registered to use this database, and logging in either on campus or accessing the service through our proxy-server through above.
+This means you will need to login twice off-campus (first with your QMUL user name and password and then with your SciFinder user name and password)

 - Scopus: Multi-disciplinary database containing the citations and abstracts of peer-reviewed literature.
 This database lists the number of times a work has been cited in other works and provides direct links to the abstracts of citing works.
 Access to full-text subscription content where available at QMUL Library via the "library- check full text" button.